connornishijima/connornishijima.github.io/_works/150_dollar_pnp_machine.md

 --------------------------------------------

-<blurb>I converted an awful entry level 3D printer from Wanhao into a PNP machine which only assembles one very specific type of PCB.</blurb>
+<blurb>I converted an awful entry level 3D printer from Wanhao into a PNP machine which only assembles one very specific type of PCB: my original Lixie display boards.</blurb>

 --------------------------------------------